 Portobello Road Market, Ladbroke grove tube.

-Mixed among the tourists and the Notting Hill set, this market remains a true working class street market, with hard as nails women (fake tans, plucked eyebrows, backcombed hair, under their quilted jackets but these ladies are impervious to all weathers) shouting out bargains in authentic cockney.
+Mixed among the tourists and the Notting Hill set, this market remains a true working class street market, with hard as nails women (fake tans, plucked eyebrows, backcombed hair, glamour under their quilted jackets, these ladies are impervious to all weathers) shouting out bargains in authentic cockney.
 A wonderful mushroom man at the end, good fresh produce, some cheap deals to be had on cheese and chocolates.

 Ridley Road Market: Dalston junction.